 Table 1 lists products imported from China in 2007 that have been the subject of recent U.S. health and safety concerns, such as toys, seafood, tires, animal foods, organic chemicals and pharmaceuticals, and toothpaste.
 It indicates that China was a major source of imports for many of these products.
 For example, China was the largest supplier of imported toys (89% of total), seafood products (15%), and tires (26%); the 2nd largest foreign supplier of animal food products (24%); the 6th largest supplier of toothpaste (1%); and the 9th largest source of imported pharmaceuticals and organic chemicals (3%).
 The table also indicates that, despite health and safety concerns, U.S. imports of most of the products listed (with the exception of toothpaste) increased in 2007 over 2006 levels.
-For example, U.S. imports of toys and tires from China rose by 33% and 29%, respectively.
+For example, toy imports from China grew by 33.4%.

-1 New York Times, China Didn't Check Drug Supplier, Files Show, February 16, 2008.
+1 New York Times, "China Didn't Check Drug Supplier, Files Show," February 16, 2008.